Langdale Pikes | Sentinels of Great Langdale

 Are there any amenities near the Langdale Pikes?

-Yes, the Great Langdale valley has several amenities, including the Old Dungeon Ghyll Hotel and New Dungeon Ghyll Hotel, which offer food, drinks, and accommodations.
+Yes, the Great Langdale Valley has several amenities, including the Old Dungeon Ghyll Hotel and New Dungeon Ghyll Hotel, which offer food, drinks, and accommodations.
 There are also campsites, B&Bs, and holiday cottages in the area.